stoke/bees/README.md

 ## To Do

-- Html files from parsed JSON
+- Generate HTML from JSON

 ## Tests: